bayonet222/force-harmonics/README.md

-TO DO: ADD EXPLANATION

-TO DO: HIDE UNNECESSARY FOLDERS

-TO DO: ADD GIFS

 # Script to analyze force harmonics in a segmented PM machine

 This script is used for my Master Thesis at the TU Delft, called *Forces and Vibrations in a Modular HVDC machine*.